spottsdd/katacoda-scenarios/service-focused-observability/step6.md

-# Communicating Observability Practices to Your Team

-With the [Service List](https://app.datadoghq.com/apm/services), we can see at a quick glance see endpoints that are running slower than the rest.
+With the [Service List](https://app.datadoghq.com/apm/services), we get a high level view of overall service performance.
+We can quickly see services that are running slower than the rest.
 When working with a team migrating to microservices, this view can be a great first approach to breaking down existing problems.

 For example, if we look at the [Frontend Service](https://app.datadoghq.com/apm/service/store-frontend), we can see there are two endpoints in particular that are substantially slower than the rest.